Can you get a divorce & still own property together? Guide to divorce & house ownership

 How to buy your ex out of the house?

-When you divorce, you will need to sort out three things legalise the divorce, agree your financial arrangements and if applicable, childcare arrangements.
+When you divorce, you will need to sort out three things legalise the divorce, agree your financial arrangements and child arrangements (if you have them).
 You will need to decide what you are going to do with any properties that you own (it doesn’t matter who’s name they are in).

 Is my spouse entitled to my house if we divorce?